tilt-dev/tilt.build/docs/teams.md

     <img src="/assets/img/last-seen-versions.png" class="no-shadow" alt="Last seen versions">
 </figure>

-## Vet Tilt releases before your team upgrades
+## Canary Tilt releases before your team upgrades

 Tilt's web UI will nudge users to upgrade when a new release is available, at the bottom right of the screen.

 When running Tilt with a Tiltfile that specifies a team id, the default behavior is that users are only notified about Tilt releases once they're one week old.

-However, the team's *owners* are notified of Tilt releases as soon as they come out, giving them an opportunity to vet the new version.
-If no action is taken, Tilt will begin notifying other team members of a release once it's a week old.
+However, the team's *owners* are notified of Tilt releases as soon as they come out, giving them an opportunity to canary the new version before the rest of their team.
+If no action is taken, Tilt will begin notifying non-`Owner`s of a release once it's a week old.

 A team owner can choose to prompt their teammates to upgrade to new Tilt release sooner than a week.
 If they visit their team's page on Tilt Cloud, they will find a button to "promote" the new version to their team.
 If they promote, all users (not just `Owner`s) will now get the version nudge corresponding to that latest Tilt version.